damian-za/lpowers-typefi.github.io/i.md

 Acronymn for the International Organization for Standatization (ISO).
 To learn more, see [ISO](https://www.iso.org/home.html).

 ## ISOSTS
-Stands for ISO Standards Tag Set.
+Stands for [ISO Standards Tag Set](http://www.iso.org/schema/isosts/).
 ISOSTS was based on JATS v0.4 and developed by ISO.
 ISOSTS data can be used in Typefi workflows using the _Import ISOSTS_ workflow action.

+## ISOSTS plug-in (product)
+A [workflow plug-in](/w.html#workflow-plug-ins) that enables you to use ISOSTS data in Typefi workflows.